Who is MACH Energy Australia?

-The off-site infrastructure associated with Mount Pleasant is the first significant work set to commence near the site.
-For example, Wybong Road will be upgraded to allow safer traffic flows in the area.
+The off-site infrastructure associated with Mount Pleasant was the first significant work undertaken.
+For example, Wybong Road has been upgraded to allow safer traffic flow in the area.

-Furthermore, geotechnical studies are undertaken to confirm the geological conditions of the site.
-These works were undertaken in February 2016.
+Onsite, geotechnical studies were undertaken in February 2016 to confirm the geological conditions of the site.

 How many workers are required at Mount Pleasant?

 Employment numbers vary according to the phase of the project’s development; however, it is anticipated that during construction, approximately 300-400 workers at peak are expected to be required to develop the mine.
-Once the mine is in operation, we expect about 200 workers and contractors will be required.
-Workers will be sourced locally and from throughout Australia.
+Once the mine is in operation, we expect approximately 200 workers and contractors will be required.
+Workers will be sourced locally where possible.